Hi Andy! Can you introduce yourself to our readers?

 Thank you, Andy, for sharing your story with our audience at Together Incredible.
 Follow MadeByShape on Instagram to keep up to date with their journey.

-If you would like to become an influencer and share your story, drop us an email email@example.com
+If you would like have a chat and share your story, drop me an email firstname.lastname@example.org